Respite Care 607-05-70-45-20-01

 -

 A toddler child is living with grandma.
 The child requires extra supervision that is taxing for the grandma.
-The case manager recommend respite care two mornings a week for the next two months to give grandma a break, complete household chores, and grocery shop.
+The case worker recommend respite care two mornings a week for the next two months to give grandma a break, complete household chores, and grocery shop.

 -